Frequently Asked Questions

 Can I take classes and work full-time?

 Absolutely!
-We currently offer day and evening classes and have a few on Saturdays.
+We currently offer day and evening classes; and, depending on the institution, may even offer an occasional class on Saturdays.

 Do you have a library?

 Yes.
 The Library is open 5 days a week during the academic year and summers.
 The Library is also available on Saturdays when classes are scheduled.

 Is there onsite food and drink?